 Oizom’s POLLUDRONE measures more than 30 parameters including gaseous pollutants like carbon monoxide, sulfur dioxide, ozone, nitrogen dioxide, nitric oxide, dust particulates like PM2.5, PM10, noise, and weather parameters like rainfall, wind speed, and wind direction.
 Also, most of the sensors measuring gases including ozone work on the principle of electrochemical sensing.
 Several cities, campuses, and universities have deployed the active sampling-powered sensor-based air quality monitor POLLUDRONE for drawing actionable insights to tackle the rise in ambient nitrogen oxide concentrations.

 - Ground-level ozone is one of the critical air pollutants produced indirectly from various common sources such as vehicular emissions and energy production resulting in the poor air quality of urban as well as rural areas.

 - O3, apart from affecting human health and the environment itself, also plays a major role in the formation of smog which has a harmful effect on health and the environment.

 - Exposure to high levels of O3 can lead to the destruction of the lung tissues and also continuous exposure can harm the respiratory system even after the symptoms disappear.
 As a result, high levels of ozone stun the growth of plants leading to a reduction in agricultural yield.

-- O3 monitoring is an efficient way to detect the accumulation of high levels of O3 we are exposed to and alerts when a certain level is exceeded.
+- O3 monitoring is an efficient way to detect the accumulation of high levels of O3 we are exposed to and alerts us when a certain level is exceeded.

-- Real-time monitoring of O3 levels helps in calculating air quality index to deliver health advisories as well as formulating an action plan to meet standards.
+- Real-time monitoring of O3 levels helps in calculating the air quality index to deliver health advisories as well as formulating an action plan to meet standards.